TL;DR:

 Closing: The Bangkok Most Visitors Miss

 Markets are one of the fastest ways to understand Bangkok, but they’re also where the city can feel overwhelming if you don’t know how things work.
-Heat, crowds, language barriers, and logistics add up quickly — especially when you’re moving between neighbourhoods or visiting multiple markets in one day.
+Heat, crowds, language barriers, and logistics add up quickly — especially when you’re moving between neighborhoods or visiting multiple markets in one day.

 This is where having local support changes the experience entirely.